adultdate/filament-calendar/README.md

 > [!CAUTION]
 > While we still recommend setting this property to true, it **does** come with some potential side effects that you need to keep in mind.
 Keep reading to learn more.

 The underlying Event Calendar does **not support** working with timezones.
-Thus, everything the user sees in their calendar is rendered in their **local browser time**.
+Thus, everything the user sees in their filament-calendar is rendered in their **local browser time**.

-This can cause confusion when adding interactivity to your calendar (such as editing events or creating events using filament modals), because filament will display the time **not** in the user's local browser time, but in the **app's timezone** (as configured in config/app.php).
+This can cause confusion when adding interactivity to your filament-calendar (such as editing events or creating events using filament modals), because filament will display the time **not** in the user's local browser time, but in the **app's timezone** (as configured in config/app.php).

 However, as of Filament v4, a `FilamentTimezone` can be configured which will make Filament automatically convert between the Apps timezone setting and your filament timezone.
 This allows you to store users preferred timezone and convert it back and forth when displaying it to the user, for example via a DatePicker.

 To learn more about the `FilamentTimezone` setting, please refer to the [Filament documentation](https://filamentphp.com/docs/4.x/forms/date-time-picker#timezones).

-If you want your calendar to use the same timezone as configured via `FilamentTimezone`, you can use the `useFilamentTimezone` property to do so:
+If you want your filament-calendar to use the same timezone as configured via `FilamentTimezone`, you can use the `useFilamentTimezone` property to do so:

 ```php
 protected bool $useFilamentTimezone = true;
 ```

-To achieve this, we intercept dates sent from / to the calendar and override the timezone with the filament's timezone.
+To achieve this, we intercept dates sent from / to the filament-calendar and override the timezone with the filament's timezone.

-However, please keep in mind that this currently comes with a few side effects, as we are not able to override all dates / times used internally by the calendar.
+However, please keep in mind that this currently comes with a few side effects, as we are not able to override all dates / times used internally by the filament-calendar.

 For example, if you enable the `now indicator`, it will still use the user's local browser time.
 We are trying to find a solution to fix this.

 ### Heading
 By default, the Heading displays the content of the `translations.heading` key (by default, it just says `Calendar`).

-You can customize the heading of your calendar widget by overriding the `$heading` property or `getHeading` method:
+You can customize the heading of your filament-calendar widget by overriding the `$heading` property or `getHeading` method:

 ```php
 // Setting to null will disable the heading completely